 Communities tend to form around income groups – shared spaces are important as they allow these groups to mix.

-Need to provide for groups which have social value – for example students remaining in the city and starting up businesses, generating economic activity.
+Mixing Need to provide for groups which have social value – for example students remaining in the city and starting up businesses, generating economic activity.
 Start-up space has value.

 New community spaces will have value to broader community beyond site boundaries – need to build bridges (literally as well as metaphorically.